Integral representation and supports of functionals on Lipschitz spaces: Introduction

 Once the correct setting has been chosen, it is possible to generalize the techniques and arguments employed for $\lipfree{M}$ to $\bidualfree{M}$.
 In fact, we derive most results for $\lipfree{M}$ as particular cases of the results for $\bidualfree{M}$.
 It is essential in our arguments to consider measures on $M$ to be just particular cases of measures on $\ucomp{M}$ that are concentrated on $M$.
 Since $\ucomp{M}$ is compact, the space of Radon measures on $\ucomp{M}$ is a dual Banach space and this allows the use of weak$^\ast$ compactness arguments.
 Moreover our key technical result, Theorem \ref{th:normal_measure}, states that a functional in $\bidualfree{M}$ represented by a measure on $\ucomp{M}$ is weak$^\ast$ continuous if and only if the measure is concentrated on $M$; this is a vast generalization of \cite[Proposition 2.1.6]{Weaver1}.
 These facts lie silently but crucially behind our characterizations of measure-induced functionals and all results on majorizable functionals.
-They also lead to unexpected results relating $\lipfree{M}$ and $\bidualfree{M}$ for compact $M$ (in which case $M=\ucomp{M}$) such as the following: \textit{if $M$ is compact and its base point is isolated then every positive element of $\bidualfree{M}$ is weak$^\ast$ continuous} (see Corollary \ref{cr:bidual_majorizable_compact}).

-On the way to proving our main results, we obtain some insights into the structure of the bidual $\bidualfree{M}$.
+On the way to proving our main results, we obtain some new knowledge about the structure of the bidual $\bidualfree{M}$.
 This space has not received as much attention as the Lipschitz-free space $\lipfree{M}$ and its study has been limited to particular cases (most notably $M=\RR^n$ in \cite{CKK_2019}), but it plays a fundamental role in several open problems on Lipschitz-free spaces.
-The most prominent one would be determining when $\lipfree{M}$ is complemented in its bidual $\ddual{\lipfree{M}}$.
-This has been shown to hold for $M=\RR^n$ in \cite{CKK_2019} but not much is known otherwise.
-That includes the case $M=\ell_1$, a positive answer to which would solve the important open problem whether $\ell_1$ is determined by its Lipschitz structure (see e.g. \cite[Problem 16]{GLZ_2014}).
+The most prominent one would be determining when $\lipfree{M}$ is complemented in its bidual $\ddual{\lipfree{M}}$, or even L-embedded.
+The complementability holds for $M=\RR^n$ as C\'uth, Kalenda and Kaplick\'y have shown in \cite{CKK_2019}, and the L-embeddability is satisfied when $M$ is compact and purely 1-unrectifiable (see \cite[Section 3]{AGPP_2021}), but not much is known otherwise.
+That includes the case of $\lipfree{\ell_1}$, the complementability of which would yield a positive answer to the important open problem whether $\ell_1$ is determined by its Lipschitz structure (see e.g. \cite[Problem 16]{GLZ_2014}).
+Analyzing the structure of $\bidualfree{M}$ in the general case could conceivably provide insight into these questions.